 Caroline's first, humorous, multicultural novel, Véro and Philippe, made the Los Angeles Times Children's Bestsellers list.
 The book is about sibling rivalry turning to teamwork between Vietnamese-French kids growing up in Paris.

 Her publications also include stories in Cricket magazine, craft activities in Highlights magazine, the Emergent Readers, Where Is My Puppy?, Surprise Moon, and A Pet For Grandma, and The Night Olympic Team, a science adventure of Olympic proportions.
 Her newest book, C'est pas marrant, is in French.
-When Caroline is not writing, she translates science writings between French and English, visits schools to inspire children to enjoy the power of words, and helps teach Therapeutic Riding to riders with special needs, and finds peace and inspiration in nature.
+When Caroline is not writing, she translates science articles and books between French and English, visits schools virtually to inspire children to enjoy the power of words, and helps teach Therapeutic Horseback Riding to students with special needs, and finds peace and inspiration in nature.